brettkromkamp/contextualise/README.rst

 * `Augmented Reality <https://en.wikipedia.org/wiki/Augmented_reality>`_ (AR) support for 3D occurrences
 * Full-text search
-* Google Maps support
+* Google Maps support to see a topic within its geographical context on one hand and to be able to navigate between topics by means of a (geographic) map, on the other hand
-* `Timeline <https://timeline.knightlab.com/docs/index.html>`_ support allowing to navigate between topics using a visual timeline component
+* `Timeline <https://timeline.knightlab.com/docs/index.html>`_ support allowing for the navigation between topics using a visual timeline component
 * WikiMedia API integration to automatically enhance existing topics with relevant information from `Wikipedia <https://www.wikipedia.org/>`_
 * Semantic tagging